Single Sign-On (SSO)

 Reporting

 We have a dedicated incident management team.
 We notify you of the incidents in our environment that apply to you, along with suitable actions that you may need to take.
 We track and close the incidents with appropriate corrective actions.
 Whenever applicable, we will identify, collect, acquire and provide you with necessary evidence in the form of application and audit logs regarding incidents that apply to you.
-Furthermore, we implement controls to prevent recurrence of similar situations.
+Furthermore, we implement controls to prevent the recurrence of similar situations.

-, with high priority.
+We respond to the security or privacy incidents you report to us through security@diri.ai with high priority.
 For general incidents, we will notify users through our blogs, forums, and social media.
-For incidents specific to an individual user or an organization, we will notify the concerned party through email (using their primary email address of the Organisation administrator registered with us).
+For incidents specific to an individual user or an organization, we will notify the concerned party through email (using the primary email address of the Organisation administrator registered with us).

 Breach notification